A Five Step Approach to Issue Management

 It’s time for the weekly Project Management Office meeting.
-You’ve actually come to enjoy these weekly meetings as it brings everyone together, allows an opportunity for issue management, decisions can be made, and every now and then you get the feeling of accomplishment of what occurred during the past week.
+You’ve actually come to enjoy these weekly meetings as it brings everyone together, allows an opportunity to review what’s on the risk log and discuss anything that might have become an issue.
+Then you can move to issue management, fixing problems, making decisions, and every now and then you get the feeling of accomplishment because you’re moving the project forward.

 Managers and key resources start coming into the conference room for the meeting and take their places.
 Everyone has their ad- hoc assigned seats and knows what their speaking part is going to be during the meeting.
 You’ve prepped everyone and made sure there are no surprises.
 Your issue tracking software is up to date.
 As far as you know everything is ON TRACK.

 The meeting begins and it’s off to a good start.
 So far, so good.
 Risks are being discussed, concerns are surfacing, and resolutions are coming to the fore.
 Then Stan opens his mouth.
 Stan is an issues management nightmare.
 No matter how hard you try, you can never anticipate what Stan is going to say.
 He doesn’t disappoint.
 Stan drops a bombshell that nobody was aware of or even knew was a concern.
 It never showed up on any project management issue log or management reports, was brand new and it implicated three other groups that were in the room.

 The meeting is now officially off-track as World War III breaks loose.
 Managers and resources are up in arms.
 They didn’t even know this was an issue and now this guy brings it up front of everyone for the first time…including the project sponsors and executives.
 Tempers flare, derisive names are lobbed across the table and tension fills the room.